Zilliqa/dev-portal-old/docs/exchanges/exchange-ip-whitelisting.md

 ```

 You will be asked a series of questions.
 When asked to enter your IP address
-and listening port, please enter the values you provided us when you submitted
-the KYC form.
+and listening port.
 This is crucial, as your node **will not work** with anything
 else.

 Sample instructions to be followed for launch are provided below.